cmoras/raidstat/README.md

 # raidstat
-This script will handle the following :
+This section will hold the following :
 --consistency check
 --check number of physical drives
 --check logical drives